skbkontur/GroBuf/README.markdown

 ```

 The disadvantages are:
  - because of simpler format the size of data produced by GroBuf is 1.5-2 times larger than ProtoBuf's.
-But this planned to be optimized in the future
+But it is planned to be optimized in the future
  - lack of ProtoBuf's extensions